Emmanuelle Guyon, the mirror of your emotions

 By Emmanuelle Guyon.

-Tag: necklace, Egyptian, Egypt, mythology, pendant, hieroglyph, archaeological reproduction, archaeology, Egyptian mythology, hypocephalus, mummy, sarcophagus, funeral rite, funerary furniture, ancient Egypt, saite, Ptolemy, roman, resurrection, life after death, book of dead, underworld, Ra, Osiris, Ra, Horus, death, Hornedjitef, antiquity.
+Tags : necklace, Egyptian, Egypt, mythology, pendant, hieroglyph, archaeological reproduction, archaeology, Egyptian mythology, hypogeum, mummy, sarcophagus, funerary rite, funerary furniture, ancient Egypt, Saite, Ptolemaic, Roman, resurrection, afterlife, Book of the Dead, underworld, Ra, Osiris, Horus, death, Hornedjitef, antiquity,